Anorexia Nervosa Adults and Teens

 Anorexia Nervosa is a psychogenic disorder of self-imposed starvation.
 Those who are suffering from this disease actually suppress their willingness of normal food consumption and have the irrational fear of fatness.
-Keep in mind that anyone can develop an eating disorder of Anorexia Nervosa, regardless of age, gender and social status
+Keep in mind that anyone can develop an eating disorder of Anorexia Nervosa, regardless of age, gender and social status.

 However, it has been observed that women, especially young ones, in between 15-25 years old, are most likely to be the victims.
 The disorder occurs more frequently in people who have tried several diets.
-The most "vulnerable" occupations to the illness, are those where person's appearance and requirements of low weight play a dominant role.
+The most "vulnerable" occupations to the illness, are those where a person's appearance and requirements of low weight play a dominant role.
 Victims of illness are usually athletes, models, actors, singers and dancers.

-Following recent deaths, due to the disease, in fashion industry, many fashion designers pledged to take measures to minimise or even to eliminate the number of models suffering from eating disorders.
+Following recent deaths, due to the disease, in the fashion industry, many fashion designers pledged to take measures to minimise or even to eliminate the number of models suffering from eating disorders.
 So far, however, such measures have not been implemented to the most and we still see skinny models.

 The onset of the disease is not only a matter of mimic behaviour towards thin models, imposed by the media fashion and beauty standards, as most people might think.
-Today scientists ascribed it to a combination of neurological, psychological and social factors, while research suggests that there may be a genetic predispositions.
+Today scientists ascribed it to a combination of neurological, psychological and social factors, while research suggests that there may be a genetic predisposition.

 Here are psychological factors, that directly or indirectly may affect the onset of the disease.